-- 1.16.
-The second stage of the IDP involved working with infrastructure providers and other key stakeholders to refine the information gathered in Stage 1 and to agree on the specific requirement for the Local Plan, including land required for safeguarding, policy implications, latest funding arrangements, and the total funding gap expected. - 1.17.
-Neighbouring planning authorities were also engaged to discuss key findings and assumptions at this stage, and identify any cross-boundary dependencies that may exist in the local area, and how these may be best addressed.
-These issues were primarily discussed through the South East London Duty to Cooperate forum. - 1.18.
+- 1.13.
+The second stage of the IDP involved working with infrastructure providers and other key stakeholders to refine the information gathered in Stage 1 and to agree on the specific requirement for the Local Plan, including land required for safeguarding, policy implications, latest funding arrangements, and the total funding gap expected. - 1.14.
+Neighbouring planning authorities were also engaged to discuss key findings and assumptions at this stage and identify any cross-boundary dependencies that may exist in the local area, and how these may be best addressed.
+These issues were primarily discussed through the South East London Duty to Cooperate forum. - 1.15.
 Where relevant, the Council will undertake further work to identify any key risks for infrastructure delivery, their potential implications, and reach common ground with infrastructure providers on the contingencies and alternative arrangement that will need to be in place or planned for in the new Local Plan.
-Further work will also be undertaken with infrastructure providers and landowners to understand opportunities for the provision of new infrastructure alongside proposed new developments, and the potential for the co-location of new infrastructure with existing facilities and uses. - 1.19.
-This document is intended to act as a 'living document', with the intention that the IDP will be updated on a periodic basis to reflect the changing prioritisation, or delivery, of infrastructure in the borough as Lewisham's communities grow.
+Further work will also be undertaken with infrastructure providers and landowners to understand opportunities for the provision of new infrastructure alongside proposed new developments, and the potential for the co-location of new infrastructure with existing facilities and uses.